 New technological innovations generally require a substantial investment before they are commercially viable.
 We intend to continue to make substantial investments in developing new products and technologies, and it is possible that our development efforts will not be successful and that our new technologies will not result in meaningful revenues.
 In particular, we intend to continue to invest significant resources in developing integrated circuit products to support high-speed wireless internet access and multimode, multihetwork operation and multimedia applications, which encompass development of graphical display, camera and video capabilities, as well as higher computational capability and lower power on-chip computers and signal processors.
-We also continue to invest in the development of our BREW applications development platform, our MediaFLO MDS and FLO technology and our IMOD display technology.
-Certain of these new products or technologies, which may be dependent on the actions of others, will meet our expectations.
+We also continue to invest in the development of our Plaza and BREW applications development platform, our MediaFLO MDS and FLO technology and our IMOD display technology.
+Certain of these new products and technologies face significant competition, and we cannot assure that the revenues generated from these products or the timing of the deployment of these products or technologies, which may be dependent on the actions of others, will meet our expectations.
 We cannot be certain that we will make the additional advances in development that may be essential to commercialize our IMOD technology successfully.